kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 - Significantly smaller JS size.
 React starts at `133kb` uncompressed, Prism starts at `2kb`
 - Non JS reliance (see [next section](#frontend-frameworks-on-the-backend))

+One thing I will give React server components is the ability to write [backend logic inline with the server components](https://github.com/reactjs/server-components-demo/blob/3a505efea0b1191496a832e23f3de46a0db69915/src/NoteList.server.js#L20) which while it doesn't enable anything is kinda neat.

 ##### Compared to Hotwire:

 - Prism is hybrid and defaults to client rather than going back to server